guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ./detector:transfer-learn     Train detector using transfer learning
 ```

-These operations are inherited from the model configuration in the
-`gpkg.object-detect` package.
-This is an example of [code
-reuse](/docs/code-reuse/) in Guild AI.

-We can use these operation to build a trained object detect.
-We run in
+We use these operation to build a trained object detect, running them
-this order:
+as follows:

 - `train` or `transfer-learn` to train a model
 - `evaluate` to evaluate model performance using validation data
 - `detect` to use a trained model to detect objects in am image

-Before we use the model, however, we must add support for the dataset
+Before we can train the model, we need support for a dataset.
-used to train and validate.

 ## Add dataset support

+Train and evaluate operations require a *dataset*.
+In this section, we
-Before we train our detector, we must modify our model with dataset
-support.
-Dataset support has two components:
+modify our model to include dataset support.
+Dataset support has two
+components:

-- Model operation that prepares the dataset for training and
+- A model operation that prepares the dataset for training and
   validation
-- Information about the prepared data including dataset files and
+- Information about the prepared data, including its file format and
   class labels

 Dataset support in `gpkg.object-detect` is flexible---you're free to
 provide data from any source, provided the data is prepared as TF
-Records that are split between files for training and validation.
+Records that are split between training and validation.

-For our detector, we implement support for images with Pascal VOC
+For our detector, we add support for images with Pascal VOC formatted
-formatted annotations.
-As input, we need to provide two directories:
+annotations.
+This type of dataset requires two inputs:

 - Directory of JPG, PNG, or GIF images
-- Directory of Pascal VOC XML formatted annotations for each image
+- Directory of Pascal VOC XML formatted annotations associated with
+  the images

-To support this type of dataset, we add
+To support this scheme, we add
 *voc-annotated-images-directory-support* to our model's `extends`
 list.